raspiblitz/raspiblitz/README.md

 ![SSH6b](pictures/ssh6b-copy.png)

-You can simply use the HDD of another RaspiBlitz or you preapre a HDD yourself by:
+You can simply use the HDD of another RaspiBlitz or you prepare a HDD yourself by:

 * format second HDD with exFAT (availbale on Windows and Mac)
 * copy an indexed Blockchain into the root folder "bitcoin"